 Questions referring to the above table

 1,2,4,5 is it okay to deprecate these attributes?
+See table above.

 3 going forward is this data going to be passed to SAP from the GIS system?
+See table above.
+This is in GIS already and goes to SAP from there.

 6,7 By not mapping these attributes how is this data going to be provided to SAP.
 Will we need to continue to provide the data to SAP going forward?
+See table above.
+These attributes are in GIS also and go to SAP from there.

 Data Validations